aragon/osx/packages/contracts/docs/osx/02-how-to-guides/01-dao/04-managing-plugins/index.md

 <!-- TODO: Let's add a code example here on how the call to this function would look -->

-#### How to Change a DAO's Governance Setup after a DAO has been created
+#### How to change a DAO's Governance Setup after a DAO has been created

 After a DAO is created with at least one plugin installed with `EXECUTE_PERMISSION` on the DAO, it's likely you may want to change change your governance setup later on by [installing, updating, or uninstalling plugins](../../../01-how-it-works/02-framework/02-plugin-management/02-plugin-setup/index.md).